wifasoi/SpinalDoc-RTD/source/SpinalHDL/Libraries/Bus/wishbone/wishbone.rst

 Introduction
 ------------
-The (Wishbone)[] bus is an open standard for interconnecting IP cores toghether.
+The (Wishbone)[] bus is an open standard for interconnecting IP cores together.
 The wishbone supports:

-* pipelined comunication between IPs
+* pipelined communication between IPs
 * burst
 * optional tags

-Configuration and instanciation
+Configuration and instantiation
 -------------------------------

 The ``Wishbone`` Bundle has a construction argument ``WishboneConfig``.
 For more information the Wishbone spec could be find `there <http://cdn.opencores.org/downloads/wbspec_b4.pdf>`_.